Fetal programming: Thyroid

 Thyroid hormones play an instrumental role during the early development of the fetus's brain.
 Therefore, mothers suffering from thyroid-related issues and altered thyroid hormone levels may inadvertently trigger structural and functional changes in the fetal brain.
-The fetus is able to produce its own thyroid hormones from the onset of the second trimester; however, maternal thyroid hormones are important for brain development before and after the baby is able to synthesize the hormones while still in the uterus.
+The fetus can produce its thyroid hormones from the onset of the second trimester; however, maternal thyroid hormones are important for brain development before and after the baby can synthesize the hormones while still in the uterus.
 Due to this, the baby may experience an increased risk of neurological or psychiatric diseases later in life.